sethbrasile/ember-remodal/README.md

 ## Usage

-*Remember to add the `remodal-bg` class to anything in your app that you want blurred while a modal is open!*

 ### Included Components
 - `ember-remodal`: This is the base component for ember-remodal.
 This component renders and controls a modal in your application.
 Example: